eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - if the vehicle picks up a person or container, it can do so as long as the person is between startPos and endPos
 - if the stop uses attribute 'speed', than that speed will be maintained between startPos and endPos

+## Waypoints
+By defining attribute 'speed' with a positive value, the stop definition is turned into a waypoint.
+The vehicle will drive past the given lane and keep the defined speed while between startPos end endPos.
+The 'duration' and 'until' values are ignored.

 # Colors

 A color is defined as *red,green,blue* or *red,green,blue,alpha* either